integralfx/MemTestHelper/DDR4 OC Guide.md

      * TM5 anta777 Extreme: 3 cycles.
        * Runtime varies with density.
 For 16GB RAM, it usually takes between 1.5-2 hours.
 If you run 32GB RAM you can set the 12th row of the config (Time (%)) to half and you'll get roughly the same runtime as 16GB.
      * OCCT Memory: 30 minutes each for SSE and AVX.
+     * **You can run more tests such as other TM5 configs to ensure stability.
+It is recommended to run various tests for maximum error coverage.**
-6. If you crash/freeze/BSOD or get an error, drop the DRAM frequency by a notch and test again.
+7. If you crash/freeze/BSOD or get an error, drop the DRAM frequency by a notch and test again.
-7. Save your overclock profile in your UEFI.
+9. Save your overclock profile in your UEFI.
-8. From this point on you can either: try to go for a higher frequency or work on tightening the timings.
+10. From this point on you can either: try to go for a higher frequency or work on tightening the timings.
    * Keep in mind the expectations detailed above.
 If you're at the limit of your ICs and/or IMC it's best just to tighten the timings.

 ## Trying Higher Frequencies
-* This section is applicable if you're not at the limit of your motherboard, ICs and IMC.
+* This section is applicable if you're not at the limit of your motherboard, ICs, and IMC.
   This section is not for those who are having trouble stabilising frequencies within the expected range.
      * Note that some boards have auto rules that can stifle your progress, an example being tCWL = tCL - 1 which can lead to uneven values of tCWL.
-Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your particular platform and your motherboards functionality.
+Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your particular platform and your motherboard's functionality.
 1. Intel:
    * Increase VCCSA and VCCIO to 1.25V.
+For ADL, VCCIO does not exist.
    * Set command rate (CR) to 2T if it isn't already.
    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.

-   Ryzen 3000:
+   Ryzen 3000/5000:
    * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.
 See [AMD - AM4](#amd---am4) for more information.
    * Otherwise, set FCLK to whatever is stable (1600MHz if you're unsure).
 2. Loosen primary timings to 18-22-22-42 and set tCWL to 18.